QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 * **Event Definition File**: An event is defined by a combination of *Keywords* and values.
 The following list gives an overview of the available event types.
 Events can only be defined if the turbine definition has a structural definition.
 Multiple events may be defined in a single file.
 The events override any events / control that is returned via the controller exchange array:

-	* **30 FAILGRID**: At time 30 s, the pitch rate of blade nr.
-1 is set to a maximum rate of 1.5 deg/s
 	* **30 FAILGRID**: At time 30 s, the generator moment is set to 0 Nm.
 	* **30 SETBRAKE**: At time 30 s, the brake is engaged.
+	* **30 1.5 FAILPITCH_1**: At time 30 s, the pitch rate of blade nr.
+1 is set to a maximum rate of 1.5 deg/s
 	* **30 90 1.5 PITCHTO**: At time 30 s, the collective pitch rate is set to 1.5deg/s until 90 deg are reached.
 	* **30 FAILBLADE_1**: At time 30 s, blade nr.
 1 is *released* from the hub, by deactivating the respective structural constraint.
 	* **30 FAILCABLE_1**: At time 30 s, the cable with the IDNr.
 1 brakes away from the substructure.